Mughal style interior design: basics and inspiration

 Stunning Examples of How To Bring mughal style interior design Into Your Home

 This section is your ultimate guide on how to introduce the elegance and distinct artistry of Mughal-style interior design into your living spaces.
-Look for ways to incorporate intricate patterns, lush textiles and architectural details.
+Look for ways to incorporate detailed patterns, lush textiles and architectural details.

 Mughal interiors are known for their signature arches.
 Consider adding arched doorways or faux arch panels above doors to create that instantly recognizable silhouette.
 If renovations aren't possible, use decorative wall decals shaped like arches for an easy visual trick.
 Painting these arches in white or muted gold enhances the regal impact.